School of Medicine

 Grading Policy

-The following policy on grading will apply to students entering the first year of the School in Academic Year 1987-88 and thereafter.
+The following general grading rules apply to students entering the first year of the School in Academic Year 1987-88 and thereafter.

 Grading Guidelines for Pre-Clinical and Clinical Courses